angelsayans/EEG-consciousness-analysis/README.md

 ## Code

 - All code is organized and commented for clarity.
 - R was used for IS/IG modeling and statistical analysis.
+The original autor is Fernando Soler Toscano and is available at: https://github.com/fersoler/InformationStructures
 - Python was used for feature extraction and supervised classification.
 - Scripts are provided as `.R`, `.ipynb`, or `.py` files with example usage.